-Boxes 8 through 11.
-Use these boxes to correct allocated tips, an advance EIC payment (before 2011), dependent care benefits, or deferrals and distributions relating to nonqualified plans.
+Boxes 8, 10, and 11.
+Use these boxes to correct allocated tips, dependent care benefits, or deferrals and distributions relating to nonqualified plans.

 Box 12-Codes.
 Complete these boxes to correct any of the coded items shown on Forms W-2.
 Examples include uncollected social security and/or Medicare taxes on tips, taxable cost of group-term life insurance coverage over \$50,000, elective deferrals (codes D through H, S, Y, AA, BB, and EE), sick pay not includible as income, and employee business expenses.
-See Box 12-Codes in Specific instructions for Form W-2 for the proper format to use in reporting coded items from box 12 of Forms W-2.
+See Box 12-Codes in Specific Instructions for Form W-2 for the proper format to use in reporting coded items from box 12 of Forms W-2.